qhoste/customskins/README.md

 - Default rengar
 - Out of ideas slowly, if you have smth in mind Dm me!

+# Known issues
+- Pixel bugs on the hecarim skins, will fix it once I get my laptop back.

 # NOTE
 Most of the custom skins are made by request and for free!